 Description of WAC at Drew:

 All courses in the writing sequence share a general concern for the written word and the process of writing.
 They use writing as a mode of learning, assign frequent writing that is incorporated into the course, and provide feedback and the opportunity to revise papers based on that feedback.
-In WI and WM courses, class size is capped at 20, which allows for timely and meaningful feedback and close attention to each writer.
+In Writing Intensive and Writing in the Major courses, class size is generally capped at 20, which allows for timely and meaningful feedback and close attention to each writer.
 Drew Seminars are capped at 16 students, and Writing Studio at 12 students.

 The WAC Writing Sequence at Drew Consists of Several Kinds of Courses:

 - Drew Seminar Writing (DSEM).
 All first-year students take a writing intensive seminar on a topic of their choice in their first semester at Drew.
 The course is designed to prepare students for the writing, reading, and critical thinking that will be required of them throughout their college careers.

 - Writing Studio is an additional (2-credit) writing course that students may elect to take along with the Drew Seminar.

 - Academic Writing courses build on the essential skills offered on the Drew Seminar and are offered in the spring semester.
 They are open to all students who wish to continue to build their writing skills.

 - Writing Intensive courses (WI) build on the academic literacy skills taught in the Drew Seminar and expand those skills.
 They require students to use writing as a mode of learning and as a way of entering scholarly conversations about topics presented in a course.
 WI courses may not require any more pages of writing than regular sections of the same course; however, they do require that faculty provide sufficient written feedback on student writing and that students use such feedback to rethink, revise and improve their writing.
 This process of writing, engaging with feedback, and revising is the heart of the writing-intensive course experience.
 [WI Outcomes]

 - IN THE MAJOR